SubZtep/depth/README.md

     image/vnd-ms.dds                dds;
     ```

-    I’m going to reinstall my box anyway, at some point.
+    > I’m going to reinstall my box at some point. %)

 ## Demo